This soft and chewy Classic Snickerdoodles recipe is the BEST! With plenty of cinnamon flavor, this will be your new favorite cookie recipe!

 - 1/4 cup sugar

-- 1 teaspoon ground cinnamon
+- 1 tablespoon ground cinnamon

 Instructions

-- In the bowl of a stand mixer fitted with the paddle attachment or a large mixing bowl with an electric hand mixer, beat butter until soft shiny and light in color.
+- In the bowl of a stand mixer fitted with the paddle attachment or a large mixing bowl with an electric hand mixer, beat the butter until soft shiny and light in color.

-- Preheat oven to 375 degrees and line an insulated baking sheet with parchment paper.
+- Preheat the oven to 375°F and line a baking sheet with parchment paper.

 - Bake for 10 minutes, or until just cracking.
 You should be able to see shiny dough inside the cracks, which means the cookies are done.